NickCoolii/freepbx-missed-calls/README.md

 # Precautions

-FreePBX Updates/module updates can (would) rewrite such files as `sql.php`, so you will need make changes after every update (autodeploy in plans).
+FreePBX "Aplly Changes" would rewrite such files as `sql.php` and `attendedtransfer-rec-restart.php`, so you will need make changes after every update (working on it).

 # Instruction
 DANGER!
 It's really messy.